- Explore pre-Inca ruins and take a stroll along the beach in Copacabana

-Day 1: Arrive in Puno - Copacabana - Isla del Sol
+Day 1: Explore Copacabana & Isla del Sol

-After you arrive at the Inca Manco Capac International Airport (JUL) near Puno, Peru, a driver will transfer you to the Peruvian border where you'll pass through migration procedures.
-Once you cross over into Bolivia, another guide will be waiting to take you to Copacabana.
-Copa is a small town on the edge of Lake Titicaca, and it has pre-Colombian origins and a number of important pre-Inca ruins.
-You'll have some free time to take a stroll around town and see some historic sites before heading down to the beach where a ferry will take you out to Isla del Sol (Sun Island), your final destination for the day.
-When you get off the ferry, you will have a short hike to the hotel, where you can relax for the rest of the evening.
+Welcome to Bolivia!
+The first destination on your trip is Copacabana, a small village on the edge of Lake Titicaca.
+Copacabana is notable for its indigenous origins and important Inca and pre-Inca ruins.
+You'll have time to take a stroll around town and see some historic sites before heading down to the beach to catch a ferry out to the island of Isla del Sol, where you'll spend the night.
+When you get off the ferry, you will enjoy a short hike to the hotel before relaxing for the rest of the evening.

-Day 2: Isla del Sol - Santiago de Okola
+Day 2: Visit the Community of Santiago de Okola

 In the morning, explore the island on a short but beautiful hike.
 Then you will board the ferry once again for a trip to the farming and fishing village of Santiago de Okola.
 This village operates a small, community-based agritourism project, and visitors are welcome to stay and learn.
 You will be welcomed by the community members, who will host you in their homes and show you their way of life.
 Go for a hike around the nearby mountain ridges after touring the community buildings and participating in a weaving workshop.
 In the evening, enjoy a delicious home-cooked meal and sit by an open bonfire under a magnificent star-filled sky.